SpecialLikeMe/Artemis/README.md

+# CHANGELOG MAY BE INNACURRATE - SEE docs/

 # Artemis

 Artemis is a compiled, statically-typed, C-like language that targets LLVM IR.
 It is designed to be simple, explicit, and fast.
 The compiler is written in C++17 and uses the LLVM C API for code generation.